yesoreyeram/yesoreyeram-boomtheme-panel/README.md

 This grafana plugin is tested with the grafna versions 6.x.
 But other versions are also expected to work.

-# Note
+# Notes

 * When adding external stylesheets, make sure CORS enabled for those domains.
 * To make panel invisible : Modify following theme panel settings:
     * transparent = true
     * title = ""
+    * Disable Theme Picker using panel settings
     * Move this panel to the bottom of the dashboard
     * Adjust the height and width if required.

-# Disclaimer

 * This plugin is in very much WIP / dev stage.
 Expect breaking changes & bugs.
-* Though this is a workaround to [this](https://github.com/grafana/grafana/issues/10495) grafana bug, this plugin works.
-* You can achieve core feautres of this plugin without using this plugin, but with the use of text panel and HTML mode.